hdShang/arxiv-daily/docs/cs-RO/2025-05-01/papers/250500527v1-deco-task-decomposition-and-skill-composition-for-zero-shot-generali.md

 ---
 layout: default
-title: DeCo: Task Decomposition and Skill Composition for Zero-Shot Generalization in Long-Horizon 3D Manipulation
+title: "DeCo: Task Decomposition and Skill Composition for Zero-Shot Generalization in Long-Horizon 3D Manipulation"
 ---

 # DeCo: Task Decomposition and Skill Composition for Zero-Shot Generalization in Long-Horizon 3D Manipulation